-It can be seen that the best overall performance, both in terms of quantity (i.e. lowest RE) and 'pattern' (i.e. highest $R^2$ ), is achieved with merged raingauge-radar rainfall inputs.
+It can be seen that the best overall performance, both in terms of quantity (i.e. lowest RE) and 'pattern' (i.e. highest $R^2$ ), is achieved with merged raingauge-radar and block-kriged raingauge rainfall inputs.
 This can be explained by the fact that these inputs can better preserve the accuracy, spatial and temporal structure of rainfall fields.
 These results suggests that a better calibration of sewer models could be achieved by using these 'improved' rainfall inputs, as compared to using only radar or raingauge estimates.
-Further investigation is needed to confirm these initial findings, including uncertainty-based calibration of the model using different rainfall inputs and explicitly considering the uncertainty associated to them.
-Work in this direction is currently underway.
+Further investigation is needed to confirm these initial findings and methodologies for uncertainty-based calibration of storm water drainage models should be sought which explicitly consider the uncertainty associated to the rainfall estimates used for calibration (i.e. the uncertainty associated to merged or blocked kriged estimates).